minio/awesome-minio/README.md

 ### Awesome Projects
 List of projects bundling Minio server in it's stack.
 * [Your Project](URL) - Describe your project and how you are using Minio.
+* [Gorbachev IO](https://dragonfly.co.nz) - Gorbachev is a continuous integration platform, used for managing reproducible research at Dragonfly Data Science.
+The minio tools are awesome, and the community is supportive and responsive.

 ### Awesome Use Cases
 List of projects using Minio server to store their data.